 Rats have become a popular pet.
 They are excellent little creatures for both children and adults.
 Pet rats, often called fancy rats, are intelligent, clean, friendly, and trainable.
 Their popularity as pets has lead to the development of many coat colors and types.
-Like any other domestic pets, most coat and body features have been developed, while some appear at random.
+Like with any other domestic pets, most coat and body features have been developed, while some appear at random.